amita-shukla/blog-hugo/content/blog/2026-07-18--authentication-authorization-mechanisms/index.md

 **"Show me your membership card."**

-When you enter a gym, you present your membership card.
+You present your membership card when you enter the building.
 The receptionist checks that it's valid and associates it with your membership.
 Anyone having a membership card can enter.
 Your own identity is not verified.

 ### Service Accounts

-**"I know you're not a person—you're the delivery robot."**
+**"You're not human but a robot."**

 Some visitors aren't humans at all.
 They are trusted machines performing automated work.
 Instead of human credentials, they use machine identities known as Service Accounts.